Maui is an extremely popular location to get married for many reasons. Here are a few reasons why Maui, Hawaii is an excellent choice for weddings:

 This writer personally went with a popular, well recommended caterer, and paid a fortune.
 We should have known from the beginning that it was a mistake because we had a hell of a time getting anyone to call us back for a tasting.
 The food was pretty good, but they skimped on a few things we requested (and paid extra for.)

-This is why we did a lot of research in picking our recommended caterer.
-We love the work that the Mill House Restaurant does because they’re professional, employee only incredibly gifted chefs, are organized, and have warm personalities.
+We love the work from the Mill House Restaurant.
+They’re professional, employ only incredibly gifted chefs, are organized, and have warm staff.
 We like how approachable and friendly they are at a reception.
 They’re top-notch.

 9. Wedding Permit

 You’ll need a wedding permit, which is something that your officiant or planner should be able to help you get.

 10. Other Stuff

 If you have much more than the above at your wedding, you might want to get a wedding planner to help.
 Otherwise, Google is your best friend.

 Ever dreamt of getting married on a boat in Maui?
 We recommend Trilogy Excursions for their unique and beautiful wedding services, including rehearsal dinners, ceremonies, receptions, pre & post wedding activities, and even a trip to the neighbor island of Lana’i.

 Choose from one of five custom sailing catamarans and enjoy full bar services, live music, photography, videography, a variety of food menus and custom decor, all with the help of your personal wedding coordinator.
 Leave your special day in good hands and focus on the most important part: celebrating!

 Whether you prefer a romantic sunset ceremony around Maui or a wedding day trip to Lana’i, Trilogy has everything you need to make your dream wedding a reality.
 Download the Trilogy Wedding Information Packet or give them a call at (808) 874-5649 for more information.